PoxNora: Gameplay

 The game can be played free.
 Originally, to be able to upgrade runes, or to trade for other runes, it was necessary to purchase runes.
 A player reward system with "gold" that can be earned in-game now allows access to all aspects of the game with no cash transactions, though some runes are unavailable for gold and must be traded for.
 Every booster pack has a set number of rarity slots.
 The premium subscription gives access to Premium Campaigns, store discounts, the possibility of being allowed the privilege of beta testing upcoming expansion runes, the ability to convert runes from "crafting recipes", and an added option to obtain a few "Limited Edition" runes that would otherwise not appear with the individually purchased packs.

 Players trade runes to obtain better runes or to make a better deck.
 There are several "rune shops" in the Trader forum that can give players a good idea of what their runes are worth.

 Two versus two was recently added to PoxNora.
-In this mode each person uses a whole 30 rune Battlegroup, uses their own nora, and generates the same nora as their teammate (ability and spell based nora gains are not added to both players banks, only the owner.)

-In casual play players battlegroups must be either Full-Faction (30 runes of the same faction) or Split-Faction.
+In this mode each person uses a whole 30 rune Battlegroup, uses their own nora, and generates the same nora as their teammate (ability and spell based nora gains are not added to both players banks, only the owner).
+In casual play player battlegroups must be either Full-Faction (30 runes of the same faction) or Split-Faction.

 Likewise, Theme Decks were also implemented recently.
 Players can purchase a pre-made deck from each faction and choose to only battle opponents using Theme Decks.